benlumia007/family-grows/readme.txt

 Description
 ===========================================================================================================
-Family Grows is a fully functional mobile friendly WordPress theme that allows you to create amazing  things such as photography portfolio or just a regular portfolio to your needs.
-It also includes theme options that allows you to create a home page with a template that allows you to set as static  page to show your amazing work.
+Family Grows is a fully functional mobile friendly WordPress theme that allows you to create amazing things.

 Frequently Asked Questions